h1T3k/gnome-standalone/README.md

 	#	Enter new passphrase:
 	#	Verify passphrase:
 (You can reuse the existing passphrase in the above prompts.)

-	Note: cryptomount lacks an option to specify the key slot index to open.
-All active key slots are tried sequentially until a match is found.
-Running the PBKDF algorithm is a slow operation, so to speed up things you’ll want the key slot to unlock at GRUB stage to be the first active one.
-Run the following command to discover its index.

 	sudo cryptsetup luksOpen --test-passphrase --verbose /dev/nvme0n1p3
 	#	Enter passphrase for /dev/nvme0n1p3:
 	#	Key slot 1 unlocked.
 	#	Command successful.
 # Avoiding the Extra Password Prompt
 Generate the shared secret (here with 512 bits of entropy as it’s also the size of the volume key) inside a new file.